mikethomashaber/blog/_posts/2017-11-01-what-can-systems-thinking-offer-projects.markdown

 So something can be funded because it should benefit you, but can be seen as a success even it it makes things worse for you.

-Overview
+## Overview

 I propose to use a framework based on Software Test Driven Development(TDD) that systematically allows you to select your Stakeholders and ask them a pre defined set of questions, with Clean Language follow up questions.
 T

 The answers are used to measure if the project has delivered the benefits that it set out to deliver.
 By asking questions first, this approach defines 'done' before any work is started.

-Measuring Success
+## Measuring Success

 The two sides of project success are

-the technical implementation of the thing that can be measured quantitatively.
-Do we have a thing? the overall purpose of the thing.
-Measure qualitatively, with value and needs met.
+* the technical implementation of the thing that can be measured quantitatively.
+* Do we have a thing?
+* how the thing meets it's purpose.
+* Measure qualitatively, with value and needs met.

-Problems with measuring purpose
+## Problems with measuring purpose

 It's possible to develop a technically brilliant solution to the wrong problem.
 This is summed up in the phrase "Doing the wrong thing righter".
 Did we stay in budget, did we deliver on time are quantifiable, but it's possible to build the wrong thing, but be on time and on budget.
 Did we do the right thing is harder to define.

 Building the wrong thing, but on time and in budget is not 66% success.
 It's 0% success.

-How do we currently measure Success?
+## How do we currently measure Success?

 Measuring success is complicated.
-We can categorise project success into Time, Cost and Quality.
+Project success can be categorised into Time, Cost and Quality.

 A post from Aexlos suggests the following metrics, based on the PRINCE2 methodology suggests the following